Social Security Administration (SSA) Annual Data for

 When we receive notice that an EAJA payment amount has been approved by the court, our employees record the payment amount in our financial system using specific codes established for EAJA payments.
 These amounts are sent to the Department of the Treasury for disbursement to the payees.

-Field B: Total Payments, in dollars, for court approved EAJA payments for Social Security Administration cases.
+Total Payments: The court approved EAJA payments for Social Security Administration cases, in dollars.